 Insurance Companies Cause New Bout of Trouble for Debenhams

 The latest development in the world of insurance is that credit insurers have reduced the cover they provide for suppliers as Britain’s high streets see a little bit of turbulence.
-Usually, suppliers make use of the credit insurance as a form of protection in case they fall victim to non-payers.
+Usually, suppliers make use of credit insurance as a form of protection in case they fall victim to non-payers.

 One of the leading insurance companies in this regard, Euler Hermes, is one of the firms cutting the cover provided.
 This is barely a month into the third profits warning released by Debenhams in 2018.

 They recently announced that the full-year profits will be well below the expected value and they also made known their plan to sell Magasin du Nord.
-The announced their intention to sell this Danish department store, saying that this is in the hopes of strengthening their finances.
+They announced their intention to sell this Danish department store, saying that this is in the hopes of strengthening their finances.

 Coface and Atradius, two credit insurers, have also followed suit, recently reducing the cover they provide for Debenhams’ shipment.
 This reduction was covered by Sunday Times.